SmoothVPR/Java-Assignments/nov3/assignment_3/README.md

-# Assignment 2
+# Assignment 3

-Write a Java program that appends text to an existing file.
+Write a Java program that counts the number of times a
+particular character, such as 'e', appears in a file.
+The character can be specified at the command line.

 ### Build & run (Linux)
 ```